 - Some people really appreciate having a puppy that is trained to go potty on command.
 This will not happen immediately.
 The first few times you take her out wait until she starts, give your command (for example: GO POTTY) in a happy voice, and then give her a treat and a lot of praise as she does her business.
 If you do this consistently she will go as soon as you use the command.
 Do not use the command over and over as soon as you step outside.
 If she hears it repeatedly when she is not even ready she will just ignore the command.

 This video will provide you with an alternative, which is to give the puppy an enclosed area next to her crate so that she can urinate in the house.
 I do not agree with this method but some people do not want to train the puppy right in the first few days and choose this alternative.
 Please read the article carefully before making your choice.

 Taking on the responsibility of a new puppy is not an easy thing.

-The most common complaint I have heard about proper crate training is: “I just don’t have time for this."
-But remember, your dog will be with you for about fifteen years, so take a few weeks to make sure that she learns things right from the start!
+The most common complaint I have heard about proper crate training is, “I just don’t have time for this."
+But remember, your dog will be with you for about 15 years, so take a few weeks to make sure that she learns things right from the start!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.